Asian shares set to dip as investors await key data

 NEW YORK (Reuters) - Asian shares looked set to open lower on Tuesday as investors shifted focus to upcoming data and central bank meetings although positive developments around potential COVID-19 vaccines and increased deal activity are likely to stem losses.

-Australia’s S&P/ASX 200 futures were down 0.22% and Hong Kong’s Hang Seng index futures lost 0.08%.
-Japan’s Nikkei 225 futures were flat after Chief Cabinet Secretary Yoshihide Suga won a ruling party leadership election, paving the way for him to succeed Prime Minister Shinzo Abe.
+Australia's S&P/ASX 200 futures YAPcm1 were down 0.22% and Hong Kong's Hang Seng index futures .HSIHSIc1 lost 0.08%.
+Japan's Nikkei 225 futures NKc1 were flat after Chief Cabinet Secretary Yoshihide Suga won a ruling party leadership election, paving the way for him to succeed Prime Minister Shinzo Abe.

 On the economic data front, China’s industrial production and retail sales for August are expected to show an improving economy later on Tuesday.
 Chinese house price data for August is also due.